Jon has a Ph.D in chemistry. Living an active outdoor lifestyle, he also has an interest in nutrition science and nature

 And even though scientific studies have not confirmed this fact, there is no reason to wait if you are in the age range that experiences the greatest loss of bone mass.

 There have also been studies that link increased risk of heart attacks and calcium carbonate dietary supplements (Kuanrong Li, 2012).
-This study showed that increased calcium intake from food sources such as vegetables reduced chances of heart attacks, while taking traditional calcium supplements increased the chances of heart attacks by as much as 86%.
+This study showed that increased calcium intake from food sources such as vegetables reduced the chances of heart attacks, while taking traditional calcium supplements increased the chances of heart attacks by as much as 86%.
 It should be noted that this study is being contested, yet it does present a plausible case.

 Since foods that contain calcium also contain a variety of other minerals as well, it is reasonable to assume that using calcium supplements that originate from red mineral algae would behave more like plants and not increase the risk of heart attacks as opposed to supplements derived from lime rock.
 There have however been no studies to test this as of yet.

 Mineral Content of Red Mineral Algae Remains